2020491/MSC_DA_CA2/README.md

 - **animal stock**
 - **medicinal input**
 - **organic**
-- **gm products etc. (or any other relevant topic EXCEPT Climate change) with Ireland as your base line.
+- **gm products**... (or any other relevant topic **EXCEPT Climate change**) with Ireland as your base line.

-Note:
+*Note:*

 ●       While topical, Agricultural impact on Climate Change SHOULD NOT be chosen as an area of research for this assessment.

-●       Members of the European Union implement the Common Agricultural Policy and this should be researched as it has a significant statistical impact.
+●       Members of the EU implement the CAP (Common Agricultural Policy) and this should be researched as it has a significant statistical impact.

-●       The United Kingdom is NOT part of the European Union
+●       The UK is NOT part of the EU

 You must source appropriate data sets from any available repository to inform your research (all datasets MUST be referenced and the relevant licence/permissions detailed).